marcdlc-cs/marcdlc-cs.github.io/_pages/projects/splunk/splunk1.md

 ![](/assets/images/splunk1/step2c.png)
 <br>
 <br>
-### 📄 Task 2: Create pie chart showing the total number of each action made by shoppers
+### 📄 Task 2: Create a pie chart showing the total number of each action made by shoppers
 <br>
 **Step 1:**  In the SPL bar, I use the following command: